cyberscribe/d20datascience/README.md

 ## Computational Analysis

-Details of the computational analysis are provided in the form of a [Jupyter notebook](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb).
+Details of the computational analysis are provided in the form of a [Jupyter notebook](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb), which can be executed to reproduce the results of all experiments described.

 ## Findings

 ### [Correlation Between Combat Success and Attributes](https://nbviewer.jupyter.org/github/cyberscribe/d20datascience/blob/master/Creature%20Contest.ipynb#Correlation-Between-Combat-Success-and-Attributes)

+### Init Doesn't Matter Very Much

 Not surprisingly, there is almost no correlation (r ~ 0.02) between `init` (initiative) and combat success.
 While "first mover advantage" may apply in the real, complex game in relation to decisive initial moves, over a large-scale simulation initiative serves as a "tie breaker" only in very rare cases where entities are so well matched that a single turn of combat can decide the outcome.

+### Niether Does AC or Hit Mod

 More surprisingly, `ac` (armour class) and `hit_mod` (hit modifier) also had almost no correaltion to combat success (r ~ 0.08 in both cases).
 Given the extent to which armour is seen as a measure of defensive effectiveness and the hit modifier is seen as a measure of offensive effectiveness, this may seem counter-intuitive to longtime players.

+### The Role of Crit Rules
-One explanation is that the use of critical success and critical fail mechanics significantly level the playing field.

-Any entitiy has a 5% chance of failure no matter how high their hit modifier and how low the target armour class.
+One explanation is that the use of critical success and critical fail mechanics ("crit rules") significantly level the playing field.
+Under these rules, any entitiy has a 5% chance of failure no matter how high their hit modifier and how low the target armour class.
 Conversely, any entitiy has a 5% chance of success no matter how low their hit modifier and how high the target armour class.
 So the mechanics of hitting or missing only take `ac` and `hit_mod` into account 90% of the time.
 Within this scope, there are very few other always-hit or always-miss scenarios.

+However, while combat scenarios in which crit rules were not implemented, the relevance of `ac` and `hit_mod` increased but not to highly significant levels (r ~ 0.14 and r ~ 0.27, respectively).
+So, while crit rules do reduce the relevance of `ac` and `hit_mod` in relation to combat success, they are not the only factor at play.

+### Single-Event Perception versus Many Events

-As a result, hitting or missing a target on a single turn, while incredibly dramatic and significant in the context of a single encounter, is less signficiant over a large number of combat encounters, and therefore armour and weapon proficiency are not as signficant to combat success overall as one might initially surmise.
+Ultimately, hitting or missing a target on a single turn, while incredibly dramatic and significant in the context of a single encounter, is less signficiant over a large number of combat encounters, and therefore armour and weapon proficiency are not as signficant to combat success overall as one might initially surmise.

+### Dealing and Soaking Up Damage

 However, `att num` (number of attacks) showed a stronger correlation to combat success (r ~ 0.42) as did `dam_avg` (r ~ 0.48).
 The product of these two, which we call `dam_max` (maximum average damage output per turn) showed a slightly higher correlation (r ~ 0.58) as did `hp` (hit points) (r ~ 0.57).